hamadbijarani/hamadbijarani/README.md

-Collaborate for AI (particularly unsupervised, self supervised, and reinforcement learning)
+Interested in AI (particularly NLP, novel architectures, and Frontier Research)

+Available for internships, and collaborations